What Do Axolotls Eat in Captivity?

 - Treats 1-2 times weekly maximum

 Feed 2-3 times weekly only.
 Overfeeding adults causes more problems than underfeeding.
-Use the axolotl feeding calculator for precise portions.
+Use the axolotl feeding calculator as a starting point for portions.

 Rule of thumb: Food pieces should be no wider than the space between their eyes.
 This prevents choking and impaction.